 Grade II*: These are particularly important buildings of more than special interest with historical and/or architectural significance.
 These make up approximately 5.5% of listed buildings.

 Grade II: These are buildings of special interest and make up the vast majority of listings.
 The Secretary of State for Culture Media and Sport compiles the List of Buildings of Special Architectural or Historic Interest and anyone can apply to have their building listed.

 Listed Buildings in Scotland are managed by Historic Environment Scotland.
 However, listed building legislation follows a similar path to the rest of Britain with clear categories to classify the varying degrees of listed buildings.
 The categories mirror the grades found in Wales and England.

-Category A: International or national historic or architectural importance, usually prime examples of a certain style or period.
+Category A: Buildings with international or national historic or architectural importance, usually prime examples of a certain style or period.